BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-08-22 W12 - Wrap up this course:

+- What is good

+- - The plan went well, with minor adjustments.
+Refreshed Linear Algebra and Calculus, step into multivariable calculus and complex analysis.
+It is great to learn the Euler formula in a textbook rather than a popular science book.
+  - WolframAlpha and Quizlet and are great websites to assist the study.
+  - Reference other courses material, cross-check the key concepts.
+  - Organize and review the knowledge point from time to time.
+  - Set up a routine for the study, with regular quizzes.
+(Deadline)

+- What needs to improve.

+- - This course design for 10-12 hours per week, and I spent 20+ constantly with pre-study.
+I need to reserve more time for study.
+Maybe I need to improve my reading speed, or more practice on the math, or lower my expectation to focus on the calculation+key concept rather than the theoretical part.
+  - Focus on the essential things, stay within the scope.
+80/20.
+  - Need more discussion.
+Find people to casual chat, discuss the doubts, clarify thoughts, cross-check the understanding.

+- What to expect

 - Roles and responsibility

-  - School, Program: provide a structured courses
+- - - School, Program: provide structured courses.
+Draw the map
-  - Teacher: Pick textbook, tune the learning curve, **set the deadline**, suggest the reference, answer questions such as motivation and application behind the theory.
+    - Teacher: Pick a textbook, tune the learning curve, **set the deadline**, suggest the reference, answer questions such as motivation and application behind the theory.

-  - Student: Everything.
+  - Student: of course, everything.
-- Basically, I completed the course per my plan.
-Of course, there were some adjustments, but overall it went well.
-A lot of reading, a lot of knowledge, and a lot of practice.
-- I think the students lack discussion.
-The forum is not active and not efficient in exchanging ideas.
-I made a few friends but way not enough.
-Have to admit that the remote study can not provide the same or similar experience in the class.
-Casual chat, talks about various topics, such as doubts, mistakes, and questions.
-- This course covers exciting topics, refreshes Linear Algebra and calculus, and studies new topics such as multivariate calculus and complex analysis.
-It is great to learn the Euler formula in a textbook rather than a popular science book.
-- Lots of areas to explore, but you need to move on.
-There are more interesting things ahead.
-Focus on the key things.

 # Reference